xlynkz/xlynkz.github.io/README.md

 (albright)(rokk3rlabs)(intro to)Geoffery Hinton,(intro to)Google.

 ##To Do
+- make readme opensource : without login? or add readme atop index file and opensource that?
+- add to fastur.ca/dev: form to register: confirmation provides github access.
+- add to fastur.ca/inv: same but redirect to angelist
 - options to optimize for specific value
 - buy leads/Hire sales
 - default with text inputy(legacy)